Skip to content

 Course FAQ’S

-Click the Hazing Prevention link to be directed to the course.
+Click the Hazing Prevention link to access the course.
 You must be a current UW student and use your UW NetId to sign in to the course platform.
 If you are experiencing challenges accessing the course, please email nohazing@uw.edu.
 This email is monitored Monday through Friday, 9 am – 4 pm.
 We will attempt to respond within 24 hours.

 The course should take students 45 – 60 minutes to complete.
 Yes, you can complete the course in sections.